hashchange/backbone.select/readme.md

 The `toggleSelected` method supports the `silent` option.

-### Selectable Properties
+### Backbone.Select.Me Properties

-The following properties are manipulated by the Selectable object.
+The following properties are manipulated by the Select.Me object.

-#### Selectable#selected
+#### Select.Me#selected

 Returns a boolean value indicating whether or not the model is currently selected.

-### Selectable Events
+### Backbone.Select.Me Events

-The events listed below are are triggered from Selectable models.
+The events listed below are are triggered from Select.Me models.
 Events can be prevented from firing when Backbone.Select methods are called with the `silent` option, as in `myModel.select({silent: true})`.